Three very different results show there’s no guarantee

 So, we’ve established you could do well or you could do badly with Premium Bonds compared to the prize rate.
 But what about if you’d instead put the money in an easy access savings account?

-If our savers instead had moved their money from best buy to best buy in that period (a total of five transfers), they’d have got between 3.71% and 5.2%.
-In all but the first month, the top interest rate was higher than the prize rate.
+If our savers instead had moved their money from best buy to best buy in that period (a total of six transfers), they’d have got between 4.85% and 5.2%.
+The average interest rate in the year works out (roughly) as 5.04%, and with £50,000 saved you’d earn an average of £2,520 in guaranteed interest.

 Tax on interest